 Humans spend a third of their lives in bed, so you probably spent ages choosing the right bed and mattress to make sure that you get the best night’s sleep possible and don’t end up like Goldilocks with a bed that’s not right!
 But what about choosing the perfect dog bed?

 A dog can spend a significant amount of time in their bed, and as a beloved member of your family, your furry friend needs a bed that they’re happy and comfortable with.
 But how exactly do you choose the right bed for your dog?

 For many dogs, their bed is an important part of their lives that helps with relaxing, unwinding and gaining some personal space away from humans and other animals.
 It may be tempting as a dog owner to allow your pooch to carry out their naps in your bed or on other items of furniture around the house, but as a dog bed offers suitable support to your dog and a sanctuary for them during downtime, it’s important they have one.

-In this blog, we take a closer look at choosing a dog bed and offer tips on how to pick a bed that’s perfect for your pooch.
+In this guide we take a closer look at choosing a dog bed, one that’s perfect for dreaming and sleeping all night long!